ILAE Logo

 Episodic ataxias are rare autosomal dominant disorders divided into two major categories: episodic ataxia type 1 (EA1) and 2 (EA2) both of which are channelopathies in which a movement disorder and epilepsy may co-exist.

-EA1 is associated with mutations in a potassium ion channel gene KCNA1.
+EA1 is associated with pathogenic variants in a potassium ion channel gene KCNA1.
 Brief episodes of cerebellar ataxia lasting seconds or minutes are triggered by sudden movements, emotion or intercurrent illness.
 Onset is typically in mid childhood with attacks occurring throughout life, though frequency may vary significantly with long periods of remission.
 During the episodes the individual may have dysarthria, limb and gait ataxia and titubation (coarse tremor) of the head.
 The movements may appear dystonic or choreiform in some individuals therefore misdiagnosis as paroxysmal kinesigenic dyskinesia or focal seizures may occur.
-The potassium channel mutation also causes peripheral nerve hyperexcitability which results in continuous stimulation of muscles.
+The potassium channel pathogenic variant also causes peripheral nerve hyperexcitability which results in continuous stimulation of muscles.
 This may give the appearance of subtle rippling of muscles (myokymia) seen best under the eyelids or as continuous side to side movements of the fingers seen when the hands are outstretched.
 With intercurrent illness, particularly vomiting illnesses, the continuous stimulation of muscles may cause generalized stiffness (neuromyotonia).
 This may also be seen independent of illness in early infancy, with apparent (non-fixed) flexion contractures of the limbs and fisting of hands which gradually lessens over the first year.
 About 10% of people with EA1 have epileptic seizures, these may be focal seizures which can evolve to focal to bilateral tonic-clonic seizures.
-These epileptic seizures are a manifestation of the ion channel mutation causing neuronal hyperexcitability.
+These epileptic seizures are a manifestation of the ion channel pathogenic variant causing neuronal hyperexcitability.

 EA2 is characterised by periods of cerebellar ataxia lasting minutes to hours, which are triggered by physical and emotional stress.
 Gait and upper limb ataxia may be accompanied by dysarthria, nystagmus, vertigo, nausea and headache.
 EA2 can be distinguished from seizures by recognition of triggers, family history and retention of awareness during events.
-EA2 is associated with mutations in the calcium ion channel gene CACNA1A.
+EA2 is associated with pathogenic variants in the calcium ion channel gene CACNA1A.
 Variants in this gene are associated with familial hemiplegic migraine and spinocerebellar ataxia type 6 and some phenotypic overlap with these disorders may occur.
 There may be gaze-evoked nystagmus in between episodes and over time vertical nystagmus may develop.
 As events are prolonged it should be possible to capture them on home video.
 Acetazolamide can be a very effective treatment.

 Alternating hemiplegia

 Alternating hemiplegia of childhood is a rare disorder, with onset in the first year of life, characterised by recurrent attacks of hemiplegia affecting either side of the body.
 There may be bilateral weakness from the onset of episodes or during the attacks.
 Attacks may last minutes to more than half an hour.
 Other signs include nystagmus, pallor, crying, eye deviation, autonomic symptoms and dystonic and tonic elements during the episodes, with choreoathetosis between episodes.
 Events may be mistaken for focal seizures.
 Parkinsonian features may develop over time.
 Events may be triggered by stress, water, certain foods and exercise.
 Sleep allows the symptoms in an episode to resolve, however they may return 10-20 minutes after waking.
-Affected infants have learning disability and abnormal motor development.
+Affected infants have developmental impairment and abnormal motor development.
 A significant proportion of individuals will also have focal seizures.
-The vast majority of individuals (about 80%), have mutations in the ATP1A3 gene.
+The vast majority of individuals (about 80%), have pathogenic variants in the ATP1A3 gene.

 Hyperekplexia

 Hyperekplexia is characterised by an exaggeration of the normal startle response and has several genetic associations (GLRA1, GPHN, GLRB, ARHGEF9 and SLC6A5) all linked to dysfunction of the inhibitory glycinergic pathway in the nervous system.
 Symptoms are evident from the neonatal period or early infancy.
 Infants are commonly hypertonic, with rigidity, rather than spasticity, which is relieved by sleep.
 In response to normal touch, noise or any unexpected stimulus they can startle excessively with flexion of the limbs and retraction of the head.
 A gentle tap using the tip of the examiner's finger on the tip of the individual's nose should trigger an excessive startle that does not habituate with repeated nose taps.
 The startle may be a rapid jerk or series of jerks, which can mimic a myoclonic, tonic or tonic-clonic seizure.
 If an EEG is performed during an episode of stiffening, rhythmic muscle action potentials may be misdiagnosed as spikes.
 A severe startle response may be associated with apnoea and cyanosis.
-Severe attacks are particularly linked to SLC6A5 mutations and may be linked to sudden infant death in this syndrome.
+Severe attacks are particularly linked to SLC6A5 pathogenic variants and may be linked to sudden infant death in this syndrome.
 Severe attacks can be aborted by flexing the trunk and neck of the child - the Vigevano manouvre.
 Clonazepam may be effective in reducing the startle and increased tone.
 The symptoms tend to resolve after infancy, but adults may have increased startle-induced falls and/or experience nocturnal muscle jerks.
-There are rarer subtypes of hyperekplexia associated with mutations in the gephyrin and collybistin genes in which epilepsy can co-exist.
+There are rarer subtypes of hyperekplexia associated with pathogenic variants in the gephyrin and collybistin genes in which epilepsy can co-exist.
 The onset of excessive startle in later childhood or adult life may be associated with development of autoantibodies to the glycine receptor.

 Opsoclonus-myoclonus syndrome